 Linda Scott serves as the Director of the Division of Emergency Preparedness and Response within the Michigan Department of Health and Human Services, Bureau of EMS, Trauma and Preparedness.
 Scott provides leadership and oversight for the Office of the Assistant Secretary for Preparedness and Response (ASPR), Healthcare Preparedness Program (HPP) and the Centers for Disease Control and Prevention (CDC), Public Health Emergency Preparedness (PHEP) Program.
 She holds a Bachelor of Science in Nursing Degree from the University of Detroit Mercy and received her Master of Security Studies from the Naval Postgraduate School's Center for Homeland Defense and Security.
 Scott has held multiple positions of leadership in infection control, public health, and disaster response; including the organization of the eight (8) Regional Healthcare Coalitions in Michigan.
 She serves on many national committees and demonstrate a forward-thinking strategic approach to medical and public health preparedness planning.

-Skip Skivington has worked at Kaiser Permanente for the past 22 years, and is currently Vice President of Operations within National Finance Operations.
-He currently has executive responsibility for several key national departments to include: nutrition services, travel and meeting services, emergency management and business continuity.
+Skip Skivington has worked at Kaiser Permanente for over 25 years, and is currently Vice President of Healthcare Continuity and Support Services.
+Skip has executive responsibility for several key national departments to include: nutrition services, travel and meeting services, emergency management and business continuity.
 Skip concurrently served as the Interim Vice President of Supply Chain during the period of 2005 to 2009, and from 2015 to Aug 2017 led national security services.
 Skip was instrumental in developing the executive strategies that led to Kaiser Permanente’s inclusion in the prestigious Billion Dollar Roundtable in 2014.
 Since 2000, Skip has been responsible for the implementation of a formal healthcare continuity management program throughout Kaiser Permanente.
-In addition to directing this formal planning and response process, and immediately following the anthrax attacks in October 2001, he formed and now directs Kaiser Permanente’s threat assessment program consisting of an executive oversight council, and functional working groups in the disciplines of clinical (physicians, nursing, pharmacy, mental health and lab), facilities, community linkages, people, legal, communications, training, supply chain and public policy.
+In addition to directing this formal planning and response process, and immediately following the anthrax attacks in October 2001, Skip formed and now directs Kaiser Permanente’s threat assessment program consisting of an executive oversight council, and functional working groups in the disciplines of clinical (physicians, nursing, pharmacy, mental health and lab), facilities, community linkages, people, legal, communications, training, supply chain and public policy.
 Skip serves as Kaiser Permanente’s National Incident Manager during wide scale events such as the Ebola crisis from 2014 to 2015.
-Skip is a member of the State of California Joint Advisory Committee for Public Health Preparedness.
+Skip is a member of the State of California’s Joint Advisory Committee for Public Health Preparedness.
 Skip is a co-chair of the Health Plan Sub-council within the US Critical Infrastructure Program, and is a frequent speaker on the role of healthcare during disasters.
-He was a member of the Centers for Disease Control (CDC) technical evaluation panel which reviewed and evaluated the grant proposals for the provisioning of medical treatment for injuries associated with non-emergency responders following the World Trade Center Disaster.
+Skip was a member of the US Centers for Disease Control and Prevention’s (CDC) technical evaluation panel which reviewed and evaluated grant proposals for the provisioning of medical treatment for injuries associated with non-emergency responders following the World Trade Center Disaster.
 Skip is a member of the National Academy of Medicine’s Standing Committee for the Strategic National Stockpile.
-Following Hurricanes Katrina and Rita, Skivington led two Kaiser Permanente medical response teams consisting of physicians, nurses and mental health providers to the Gulf Region at the specific request of the US Surgeon General, and was part of the largest medical volunteer response program in the history of the country.
+Following Hurricanes Katrina and Rita, Skip led two Kaiser Permanente volunteer medical response teams consisting of physicians, nurses and mental health providers to the Gulf Region at the specific request of the US Surgeon General, and was part of the largest medical volunteer response program in the history of the country.
 Skip holds both a BS in Business Administration, and an MBA.

 Pauline Thomas has worked in the emergency field and emergency response field for over 40 years in field, hospital and government environments.
 For the past 10 years she has worked with the County of San Diego EMS, doing disaster planning, exercising, and research and development of new systems and processes.
 Some of her many accomplishments are the development of the “San Diego Model” (a cited best practice) for Skilled Nursing Facilities’ disaster partnerships, development of a local Disaster Rapid Assessment Team (DRAT) and putting together several very large successful exercises such as A full scale Alternate Care Site, and more recently a well-attended first time ever Long Term Care tabletop.
 Thomas serves on multiple committees throughout the disaster community.